OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 and get the output of the workflow.

-## Reconstructing an Image With Multiple Inputs
+## Combining Multiple Scans of a Subject For a Single Reconstruction

-In addition to the standard image reconstruction, FreeSurfer can also run the autorecon1, autorecon2, and autorecon3 steps with MGZ files from the same subject.
+In addition to the standard image reconstruction, FreeSurfer can also run the autorecon1, autorecon2, and autorecon3 steps with multiple MGZ files from the same subject.
 This allows FreeSurfer to combine the scans to give a higher quality result.
 This section shows how to run this workflow.

 Now we will create a workflow to process `MRN_3` subject using `fsurf` and multiple input files.
 We'll